-that the Cubans were in the field, he assured which his old friend Thomas C. James might us he knew from statements of parties who had encounter.
+that the Cubans were in the field, be assured which his old friend Thomas C. James might us he knew from statements of parties who had encounter.
 I am satisfied that he could have given him their confidence.
-Against this faith, had no consultation with Gen. Lopez before he we had nothing but our incredulity to present, and we parted never to meet again.
-We have felt deeply the effects of the culamity, that felt it a solemn duty to state this, to remove the command of Col. Crittenden could not have the impression that he, from his position in the been deserted by Gen. Lopez, but that the expedition, was a party to the cruel artifices gallant old man no doubt did all that mortal practiced by the unseen heads of the scheme.
+Against this faith, had no consultation with tten Lopez before he we had nothing but our incredulity to present, left.
+I would also add my belief, as one who and we parted never to meet again.
+We have felt deeply the effects of the calamity, that felt it a solemn duty to state this, to remove the command of Col, Crittenden could not have the impression that he, from his position in the been deserted by Gen. Lopez, but that the expedition, was a party to the cruel artifices gallant old man no doubt did all that mortal practiced by the unseen heads of the scheme.